porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

   </p-tabs-item>
   <p-tabs-item label="2.
 Setup">
     <p-headline variant="headline-3">Integrate accessibility into your agile workflow</p-headline>
-    <p-text>If you know the basics and the importance behind accessibility, start with <strong>setting up your team and environments</strong> to effectively implement accessibility improvements into your product.</p-text>
+    <p-text>If you know the basics and the importance of accessibility, start with <strong>setting up your team and environments</strong> to effectively implement accessibility improvements into your product.</p-text>
     <p-headline variant="headline-4">Team setup</p-headline>
     <p-text-list>
       <p-text-list-item>
         In your team, designate a <strong>person responsible</strong> for accessibility.
       </p-text-list-item>
       <p-text-list-item>
-        Enable the team to <strong>improve their accessibility skills</strong> by giving time and space to learn.
+        Enable the team to <strong>improve their accessibility skills</strong> by giving them time and space to learn.
       </p-text-list-item>
       <p-text-list-item>
         <strong>Accessibility is a mindset</strong> and should be observed by every discipline like UX, Development, Writing.